AdobeDocs/campaign-web.en/help/v8/audience/create-audience.md

 >title="Audience settings"
 >abstract="Enter the name of the audience and additional options, then click the **Create Audience** button."

 Campaign Web allows you to create new audiences into a visual workflow canvas.
-Beyond starting from scratch to create a simple audience, you can also leverage workflow activities to refine your audiences.
-For instance, you can multiple audiences into a single one, enrich audiences with external attributes, or divide a given audience into multiple ones.
+Beyond starting from scratch to create a simple audience, you can also leverage workflow activities to refine your audience.
+For instance, you can combine multiple audiences into a single one, enrich your audience with external attributes, or divide a it into multiple audiences based on rules of your choice.

 Once you've crafted your workflow, the resulting audiences are automatically stored within Campaign database alongside your existing ones.
 These audiences can then be targeted in campaigns or standalone deliveries.

-The main steps to create an audience are as follows:

-1. Create an audience workflow.
-1. Configure a Build audience activity to query the database based on your needs.
-1. Add workflow activities to refine your audience (optional).
-1. Configure a Save audience activity.
-1. Run the workflow to save the resulting audience(s) into the database.

 ## Create your first audience {#create}